About

 Foreign Policy Analysis

 Michaela Pedersen-Macnab is a SSHRC-funded post doctoral fellow at George Washington University.
-Her book project, Lies, Damn Lies and Statistics: Deceiving International Institutions, explains why international institutions sometimes tolerate deception by their member states.
-In the Fall of 2026, Michaela will join MacEwan University as an Assistant Professor of Political Science.
+She defended her PhD in Political Science at the University of Toronto in 2025.
+Her current book project, Lies, Damned Lies, and Statistics: Deceiving International Institutions, explains why international institutions sometimes tolerate deception by their member states.

-Michaela defended her PhD in Political Science at the University of Toronto in 2025.
-Michaela was also previously employed as a political officer and policy analyst for the Greater China Division of Global Affairs Canada, and was selected as the inaugural Margaret Meagher Research Fellow for the division in 2021.
-Michaela has previously held other major fellowships and awards, including with the Institute for Municipal Finance and Governance, Global Affairs Canada, and the Smart Prosperity Institute.
-She has also conducted research abroad in Germany, Switzerland, Belgium, mainland China, Taiwan, Norway, and the United States.
-Prior to her doctoral studies, Michaela also worked as a researcher at the China Institute, a Canadian foreign policy think tank.
+Before pursuing her graduate studies, Michaela was employed as a political officer and policy analyst for the Greater China Division of Global Affairs Canada .
+During her tenure with the department, she was selected as the inaugural Margaret Meagher Research Fellow for the division in 2021.
+She has held other major fellowships and awards, including with the Institute for Municipal Finance and Governance, Global Affairs Canada, and the Smart Prosperity Institute.
+Michaela has also previously worked as a researcher at the China Institute, a Canadian foreign policy think tank.
+Over the last decade, Michaela has conducted research internationally in Germany, Switzerland, Belgium, mainland China, Taiwan, Norway, and the United States.